1885 - A. L. Stuckey

 A. L. Stuckey

-A. L. Stuckey, a wealthy merchant from Dade City, purchased some of Payne's land holdings (a portion of which were now owned by the Taylor brothers) and named the village Stuckey, to honor himself.
+A. L. Stuckey, a wealthy merchant from Dade City, purchased some of Payne's land holdings (a portion of which were now owned by the Taylor brothers of Groveland) and named the village Stuckey, to honor himself.

 1910 - More About Mount Olive Church

-In this same year, John Spaulding announced his calling to the gospel ministry.
+In this same year, 1910, John Spaulding announced his calling to the gospel ministry.
 In order to further his education, he left for New Jersey where he became the first "Stuckian" to obtain a Bachelor of Arts degree.
 He soon entered Seminary and received a degree in theology.
-In 1926, Spaulding returned to Florida to pastor five different churches over the years.
-He later served as District Missionary until his death.
+In 1926, Spaulding returned to Florida to pastor three different churches over the years.
+He later served as District Missionary and served in that capacity until his final calling from God.

-In 1928, Mount Olive Church moved to its present location.
+In 1928, Mount Olive Church moved to its present location at 15641 Stuckey Loop.

 Other Mount Olive pastors: